shreyashrestha07/SalaryPrediction/README.md

 # Salary Prediction Portfolio
 ## Introduction

-This project aims to train and deploy machine learning model that predict salary based on their job type, location, years of experience and education level.
-This model over looks over 1000000 inputs.
-This model provides useful salary estimates that can help people negotiate and maximize their salary based on their market value and job location.
-This model also gives information about the most common, high paying jobs na d in-demand career paths.
-This model enables us to determine the key features that drives the salary.
+- This project aims to develop and deploy a salary prediction model that provides salary estimates which business' HR and talent functions can use to optimize their compensation strategy, acquire the best talent and improve the company retention rate in the competitive labor markets.

+- This model also provides useful information that job seeker can use to maximize their salary as well as determine the most common, highest paying jobs and in demand career paths.

+- This model will be trained on **1+ million training data set with 8 features**.

 ## Data
 The data folder of this repository consists of three csv files
 - 'train_features'